Keep Wildlife Wild

 Food-conditioning can lead to undesirable and potentially unsafe human-wildlife interactions.
 For example, wild animals that visit a food source in groups are at greater risk of predation and disease.
 Food-conditioned wildlife may also be more likely to become entangled in fencing, approach us, or be struck by a vehicle when in search of food.

 When alarmed, a wild animal may scratch, kick, or bite, and injure those who come too close.
 Be sure to maintain a safe distance when viewing wildlife.

 Report a Sighting

-Injured Wildlife at the Fire Island Lighthouse, Sailors Haven, Watch Hill, or Wilderness:
+Injured Wildlife at National Park Service Sites on Fire Island (Fire Island Lighthouse, Sailors Haven, Watch Hill, or Wilderness)

 Fire Island National Seashore Dispatch

 Last updated: January 30, 2019